Bangkok Malays

-The Bangkok Malays (มลายูบางกอก, Jawi: ملايو بڠكوق, Bangkok Malay: Malayu Bangkok, Nayu Bakoi, Melayu Bangkok) are a distinct Malay community with historical roots dating back to the late 18th and early 19th centuries.
-Their presence in the city traces back to Siam's military campaigns, particularly against Patani, as well as Kedah, Kelantan, Terengganu, and other regions, which led to the forced relocation of thousands of Malays to Bangkok.
+The Bangkok Malays (มลายูบางกอก, Jawi: ملايو بڠكوق, Bangkok Malay: Malayu Bangkok, Nayu bakoi, Melayu Bangkok) are a distinct Malay community with historical roots dating back to the late 18th and early 19th centuries.
+Their presence in the city traces back to Siam’s military campaigns, particularly against Patani, as well as Kedah, Kelantan, Terengganu, and other regions, which led to the forced relocation of thousands of Malays to Bangkok.
 Among them were members of the aristocracy, artisans and peasants who were resettled in various parts of the city.

 Over time, the Bangkok Malays established settlements along the city's canal networks, engaging in agriculture, trade and construction.
 While many have assimilated into Thai society, they have preserved aspects of their cultural and religious heritage.
 Mosques and Islamic institutions remain central to the community, and traces of the Malay language are still present, particularly among the older generation, though its usage has declined over time.

 In the 20th century, government-led assimilation policies and urbanization contributed to the gradual integration of the Bangkok Malays into mainstream Thai society.
 Today, most identify as Thai Muslims, though Islamic traditions and elements of Malay cultural identity remain evident in certain areas, particularly in Nonthaburi and Pathum Thani.

-Apart from the long-established Bangkok Malays, contemporary Bangkok is also home to Malays from Thailand’s Deep South (Pattani, Yala, Narathiwat), as well as Satun, Trang, Songkhla and other regions, who migrated in later periods for economic, educational and social reasons.
-While they share certain linguistic and cultural ties with the Bangkok Malays, their migration is considered part of a separate historical development.

 History

 Presence in the Ayutthaya Kingdom

-Malay communities were present in the area that is now Bangkok as early as the Ayutthaya Kingdom, when Ayutthaya maintained diplomatic and trade relations with Malay sultanates.
-While some Malays settled in the region for commercial purposes, they remained part of Ayutthaya’s diverse Muslim population rather than forming a distinct community.
-By the 17th century, Ayutthaya had a sizable Muslim presence, including merchants from the Near East and South Asia, a Cham military contingent, and various Southeast Asian Muslim groups such as Javanese, Makassarese, and Malays.
-Pattani Malays were among those who supported King Narai’s rise to the throne in 1656.
+Malay communities were present in the area that is now Bangkok as early as the Ayutthaya period, when the Ayutthaya Kingdom maintained diplomatic and trade relations with Malay sultanates.
+While some Malays settled in the region for commercial purposes, a distinct Malay community had yet to form.
+By the 17th century, Ayutthaya had a diverse Muslim population, including merchants from the Near East and South Asia, a Cham military contingent, and various Southeast Asian Muslim groups such as Javanese, Makassarese and Malays.
+Patani Malays were among those who supported King Narai’s rise to the throne in 1656.

-During a visit to Ayutthaya in 1687–1688, French envoy Simon de la Loubère estimated that the city was home to "three to four thousand Moors and perhaps as many Malays".
-A designated Malay quarter was also marked on his map of Ayutthaya, suggesting an established presence.
-However, despite their numbers, the Malays in Ayutthaya were part of a broader multi-ethnic Muslim community.
-It was not until the late 18th and early 19th centuries, following Siam’s military campaigns in Patani and Kedah, that a more distinct and significant Malay community emerged in Bangkok.
+During a visit to Ayutthaya in 1687–1688, French envoy Simon de La Loubère estimated that the city was home to "three to four thousand Moors and perhaps as many Malays."
+A designated Malay quarter was also marked on his map of Ayutthaya, indicating an established presence.
+However, it was not until the late 18th and early 19th centuries, following Siam’s military campaigns in Patani and Kedah, that a significant Malay community emerged in Bangkok.